beltranrengifo/my-presence/README.md

 - Check [Crontab Guru](https://crontab.guru/) in case you need help with the cron configs.

 Modify the email content of the notification, if you will, here: `src/mailer.js`

+You can enable/disable the action in _Actions > Handle Presence in my Woffu Account_